bomaldesilva/bomaldesilva/README.md

 ## About Me

-I'm a passionate developer with a keen interest in [Your Areas of Interest, e.g., web development, machine learning, etc.].
+I'm a passionate developer with a keen interest in full-stack development, mobile app development.
 I enjoy building innovative solutions and contributing to open-source projects.

 ## Skills